mikededo/mikededo/README.md

 - 👨🏻‍💻 I'm currently working as a software engineer at Xing!
 - 💻 I'm really confident with the JS/TS environment, though I spend my free time learning new languages and technologies.
 - 🎯 I'm mainly focused on bringing my web development knowledge to an advanced level.
-- ⚡ When I'm not coding, I'm mostly riding my bike or training!
+- 🚴🏼‍♂️ When I'm not coding, I'm will most likely be riding me bike!
 - 📫 Want to reach me?
 Send me an email to miquelddg@gmail.com

 ### Languages and Tools